Every tennis player can have a UTR to know their level and find fun, competitive play wherever they are. Some players also have a Verified UTR.

 UTR Verified Events run on the UTR platform (for a full list of Verified UTR Events, please visit this article)

 Events that count towards Verified UTR are heavily vetted to ensure the integrity of a player’s Verified UTR.
-This is why self-posted scores do not count towards Verified UTR.
+This is why scores from non-verified events do not count towards Verified UTR.

 If you participated in any of the events listed above in the past 12 months, you will have a Verified UTR, which will be displayed by default on your player profile with a blue checkmark.